keensoft/alfresco-deleted-content-store-cleaner/README.md

 The plugin is licensed under the [LGPL v3.0](http://www.gnu.org/licenses/lgpl-3.0.html).

 **State**
-Current addon release is 1.0.0
+Current addon release is 1.1.0

 **Compatibility**
-The current version has been developed using Alfresco 201702 and Alfresco SDK 3.0.1
+The current version has been developed using Alfresco 201707 and Alfresco SDK 3.0.1

+* Use 1.0.0 for Alfresco 201707 (aka Alfresco 5.2)
+* Use 1.1.0+ for Alfresco 201806 (aka Alfresco 6.0)

 ***No original Alfresco resources have been overwritten***